User Guide • Salesforce

 With this concern in mind, I started my first draft with a feature-based approach, using the main components and entities of the product as the main section titles.

-a sample of the information architecture of my first draft
+A sample of the information architecture of my first draft.

 Yet, the more I wrote, the more I felt that the organization of my draft did not flow well.
-I was mixing explanations on how to navigate and use core Salesforce elements and PUBS components with instructions on how to complete certain tasks.
-Additionally, a large portion of the publication planning process in PUBS relates to the annual plan that organizes the client’s budget and body of work for a single year.
-This meant that a section completely dedicated to annual plans would become very lengthy very quickly.
+I was mixing explanations on how to navigate and use core Salesforce elements and Pubs components with instructions on how to complete certain tasks.
+Additionally, because a large portion of the publication planning process in Pubs relates to the annual plan that organizes the client’s budget and body of work for a single year, a section completely dedicated to annual plans would become very lengthy very quickly.
 The section would also be confusing to users because it would assume some prior knowledge about other components in the product.
 For example, I had created a section under “Annual Plans” called “Create a new line item,” which gave instructions on how to attach a line item to a manuscript.
 However, I defined and described manuscripts in another section under “Documents” called “Types & Subtypes.”
 The information architecture of my first draft was therefore contradictory because it assumed that users would both read every single section in order, which users rarely do with reference materials like user guides, as well as skip through the sections to find specific information.
-I knew I needed to re-evaluate my organization of the content.
+I knew I needed to quickly re-evaluate my organization of the content.

-some issues I found with the information architecture of my first draft
+Some issues I found with the information architecture of my first draft.

 Word Choice